SMaC: Statistics, Math, and Computing

 Homework

-• Take a look at dataset iris (?iris)
+• Take a look at the iris dataset (?iris)

-• Compute the overall average Sepal.Length, Sepal.Width, Petal.Length, Petal.Width
+• Compute the overall means of Sepal.Length, Sepal.Width, Petal.Length, and Petal.Width

-• Produce the plot that looks like this:
+• Produce a plot that looks like this:

 • Compute the following integral and show the steps: